ThePixelDeveloper/ThePixelDeveloper/README.md

-Greetings,
+Hey,

 I'm Mathew (just one 't', please) 😁.
-I'm the Technical Manager at Just Eat Takeaway.
+I'm a Technical Manager at Just Eat Takeaway.

 My professional journey started with software engineering, honing my skills in JavaScript, PHP, and GoLang 💻.
 I also dove into PCB design and embedded programming, using low-level C to create LED bike displays (I have videos!).